 One of the watershed moments of my life was as a 20 year old intern attending a workplace presentation about personal finance.
 Over the course of one hour, I learnt about the power of buy-and-hold investing and compound growth.
 I learnt that even an average engineer with a five-figure salary can become a millionaire by her late 30s, through financial discipline and investment planning.
 This was both inspiring and energizing.
 I had always thought that I would need to work until I was 60, just to pay the bills and make ends meet.
 That being a “multi-millionaire” is something to dream of, not something to plan for.
 This talk changed the way I thought about my financial destiny.

 Ever since then, financial independence is something I have prioritized and pursued.
-And as of this year, after 12 years in the corporate world, I am ecstatic that I have finally attained my goal.
-This article is about the nuts and bolts of my journey in case anyone else finds it useful in charting their own course.
+And as of this year, after 12 years in the corporate world, I have finally attained that goal.
+This article is about the nuts and bolts of my journey, if anyone else finds it useful in charting their own course.

 Disclaimer: I acknowledge that I’ve been very privileged, especially in the educational opportunities I’ve had.
 There are many steps in my journey that would be hard or impossible for others to replicate.
-But maybe there are others that you would find more useful and applicable in your own life.
+But maybe there are others that you would find useful in your own life.

 A second disclaimer.
 It’s unfortunate that there’s much societal stigma around talking about money.
-Those who don’t make as much are made to feel embarrassed.
-And those who make more are often told to hide this fact, lest they be seen as arrogant and conceited.
 I think this is a shame.
 Money should be treated like health.
 It’s a necessity of life, and something we should prioritize.
 But not something that defines you or your value as a human being.
 The more openly we talk about money, the more we can learn from each other, and the better we can manage our own finances.